OctopusDeploy/blog/blog/2022-q3/lean-agile-continuous-delivery/index.md

 - Late majority (+1)
 - Laggards (+3)

-The early majority and late majority represent two-thirds of the adoption lifecycle, but for a technology (or in the case of InfoQ, an idea) to move into the majority it must cross the chasm from the early adopters to the mainstream majorities.
+The early majority and late majority represent two-thirds of the adoption lifecycle.
+Still, for new technology (or, in the case of InfoQ, a new idea) to move into the majority, it must cross the chasm from the early adopters to the mainstream majorities.

 ![The adoption of culture and methods for software development](infoq-culture-and-methods-2022.jpg)*Source: [InfoQ Software Development Culture and Methods 2022](https://www.infoq.com/articles/culture-trends-2022/)*

-While adaptive modes of software delivery are now embedded in the late majority, the capabilities needed for continuous modes of delivery are still making their way across the chasm.
+While adaptive modes of software delivery are embedded in the late majority, the capabilities needed for continuous modes of delivery are still making their way across the chasm.
 Some practices (such as DevSecOps) have made the leap, while other key elements, like team topologies and empowered teams, remain at the early adopter stage.

 So, with DevOps and continuous delivery gaining traction, it's a great time to compare the 5 principles of continuous delivery with the 12 Agile principles and the 7 Lean principles.